DotNetRussell/SolidityAndPythonPractice/README.md

 # BrownieExamples
 Contains code working with deploying and interacting with smart contracts via brownie.
 Also, using brownie to unit test contracts.

+# ERC20 Token
+Just deploying a basic ERC20 token so I can see what goes into it.
+Nothing fancy here